 I know a lady who had been jobless for two and a half years and was desperately in search of a job to no avail.
 One time, she mentioned it in church when she spoke about a fund raising drive that her home fellowship group had to raise money for the church.
 After the service, a CEO of a major cleaning firm approached her and offered her a job.
 She was overjoyed and even shared this testimony during the second service.
 Everyone was happy for her.

 When she later got in touch with her potential employer, she realized that the job was a bad fit for her.
 She knew that she had to be honest with the man who offered her the job, and she told him that she would not take the job.
-As she hang up the phone, she wailed deeply because she thought the opportunity was godsend.
-The problem was that she had no peace taking up the job.
+As she hung up the phone, she wailed deeply because she thought the opportunity was godsend.
+The problem was that she had no peace taking the job.
 It is very important to have the peace of God when you are making a major life decision.

-This lady was tempted to take up the job and make it work, somehow, but because she honored her relationship with God, she turned down the offer.
+This lady was tempted to take the job and make it work, somehow, but because she honored her relationship with God, she turned down the offer.
 Eventually, she discovered what God wanted her to do and did it.
 I’m not sure whether she ever recovered from the disappointment of job hunting.

 Being a light in the world means following God’s lead in everything you do no matter how hard it is.
 Many of us fall because we lack the strength to stand our ground when faced with ungodly options.
 Pray and ask God to help you overcome the weaknesses that make you compromise your faith in the world.